-Figure 4 and table IV show that variations of GOAT outperform other detector by discovering the bug in 100% of the GoKer blocking benchmark.
+Figure 4 and table IV show that variations of GOAT outperforms other detector by discovering the bug in 100% of the GoKer blocking benchmark.
 For example, the bug kubernetes_6632 that is caused by misuse of channels and locks, only detected by GOAT after a couple of executions, while other tools were unable to detect it after 1000 executions.
+Figure 5 and highlighted cells of table IV show that the idea of injecting random delays around concurrency usage points in the program drastically reduces the required number of testing iterations until the bug occurs.
+D0 means GOAT did not delay the program at any point and D4 means that the target program has been delayed up to four times around its CU points.
+Figures 4 and 5 also state that the increase in the delay bound of GOAT does not necessarily increase the chance of exposing the bug.
+For example, the row of bug serving_2137 in table IV show that only GOAT D2 were able to detect the bug.